narengan/cis/managing-for-security.md

 | Network slowness, timeouts, or errors | (1) Perform a `traceroute` from your origin server to CIS; (2) Perform a `traceroute` to your domain server |
 | Site slowness, unstyled or console errors | (1) If you're using HTTPS, check for mixed content; (2) Purge your cache |

+In this situation, it is a good practice to capture two HAR files:

+1. When your traffic is moving through IBM CIS proxy, and
+2. Straight to your origin server without proxy.

+By having these two files, you can narrow down the place that is causing the performance degradation.